-What is crate training a dog?
+What is crate training?

-Why should you crate train your dog?
+Why should I crate train my dog?

 Choosing the best crate